1. NILE Terms and Conditions

 - Course fees do not include examination or external assessment fees, with the sole exception of the NILE MA programme (the MAPDLE), where all assessment fees are included in the course fee.

-- The invoice including tuition fees and registration enrolment fee must be paid in full by bank transfer, banker’s draft, cheque, credit card, debit card, PayPal, or Pay to Study.
+- The invoice including tuition fees and registration enrolment fee* must be paid in full by bank transfer, credit card, debit card, PayPal, or TransferMate.

-- If bank or debit card charges are incurred by NILE on such payments, where these charges have been incurred through no fault of NILE, these will be re-invoiced to the applicant’s account, so that NILE receives the payment due in full.
-We will add 3% of the total cost to any credit card payments to cover card charges.
+- If bank charges are incurred by NILE on such payments, where these charges have been incurred through no fault of NILE, these will be re-invoiced to the applicant’s account, so that NILE receives the payment due in full.

 - Tuition fee deposits are non-refundable unless the intending course participant proves to be unable to meet visa entry requirements (in which case he or she will be required to provide an official visa rejection letter to NILE – further details of this are set out in section 8 below).